Welcome to today's edition of the Rush 24-7 podcast.

 At least it's all out in the open for those who are not blind to the obvious.

-I believe, I like any I am convinced, I believe, I understand, but I also note, I believe, that is why I I ordered why I have reaffirmed, I've spoken, I believe, I am committed, and I'm working.
+I believe I, like any, I am convinced, I believe, I understand, but I also know, I believe, that is why I ordered why I have reaffirmed, I've spoken, I believe I am committed, and I'm working.

-And you notice they had the uh the messianic echo there for his uh speech.
+And you notice they had the messianic echo there for his speech.

-If you love Christmas music, this is a nice twist on it's all instrumental.
+If you love Christmas music, this is a nice twist on it.

-William Shachner was a host of the TV show Raw Nerve.
+William Schachtner was the host of the TV show Raw Nerve.

-I was the uh debut guest last Sunday night.
+I was the debut guest last Sunday night.

 I finally watched it.